As you may know, it is important to have a consistent bedtime for your baby or toddler. But, what are the best baby bedtimes by age?

 But what are the best bedtimes by age, exactly?
 A bedtime that’s too early may result in early-morning waking and short naps, but a too-late bedtime may make your baby overtired, which can lead to a whole host of sleep problems at night.
 Therefore, the best bedtimes by age depend on your unique baby’s sleep needs and development.

 Not to worry, parents – as usual, we have the information you need!
 We’ve even organized it for you and everything – and we’ve made it printable!
-Stick this on your baby’s bedroom wall, put a copy in your diaper bag to reference when you’re traveling, hand it out to friends at your morning moms’ group – you get the idea!
+Stick this on your baby’s bedroom wall, put a copy in your diaper bag to reference when you’re traveling, and hand it out to friends at your morning moms’ group!
 Scroll down to find out how you can get a printable PDF version of this chart.

 Average Baby and Toddler Bedtimes By Age